Aminul Haque (footballer): 2003 kidnapping transfer saga

 — Aminul Haque, on his alleged kidnapping.

 On 11 September 2003, Aminul's brother, Moinul Haque, filed a case with Ramna Thana accusing Abahani Limited Dhaka of kidnapping Aminul.
 In the early hours of 12 September, police carried out an unprecedented raid on Abahani club in Dhanmondi in search of Aminul but couldn't find him.
 While a frantic search for him was going on, Aminul popped up at Muktijoddha's central command office in the afternoon, claiming to have been taken to Abahani club at gunpoint and later held captive in a house in Mohammadpur.
 Aminul also told reporters that he had fled that house by jumping from a first-floor balcony.
 He also admitted to taking a cheque of Tk 9 lakhs from Abahani as advance payment with a promise that he would join them during the transfer window while making the same commitment to Muktijoddha and also taking the exact amount of money in advance.

 Aminul later stated that he would stay at Muktijoddha and had no intentions of leaving the club.
 It was also reported that he considered quitting the domestic game altogether due to family pressure and countrywide criticism.
 On 30 September 2003, the one-member probe committee of Col (Retd.)
 Obayedullah Khan submitted an incomplete report to the Bangladesh Football Federation about Aminul's transfer saga.
 He accused Aminul and Muktijoddha of not cooperating during the investigation, stating that the custodian was afraid of being suspended due to his actions.
 Nonetheless, the tug of war soon came to a close after Aminul returned the Tk 9 lakh cheque to Abahani and remained at Muktijoddha.

 Political career

-Aminul Haque has joined as Dhaka North City unit Member Secretary of the Bangladesh Nationalist Party for some time and during the 2009–2024 regime of the former Prime Minister Sheikh Hasina, he was arrested on November 1, 2023, on the grounds of two separate incidents of sabotage.
-He was later released after serving prison time for months.
+Aminul Haque has joined as Dhaka North City unit Member Secretary of the Bangladesh Nationalist Party for some time and during the 2009–2024 regime of Prime Minister Sheikh Hasina, he was arrested on November 1, 2023, on the grounds of two separate incidents of sabotage.
+He was later released after serving prison time for months, after the Awami League government got toppled he submitted nomination for Dhaka-16 Constituency and he was accepted and Bangladesh Nationalist Party(BNP) nominated him for MP Candidate for Dhaka-16 Constituency.

+Haque became the Minister of State for sports and youth in 2026.